gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 We can use the d3 command line tools to generate some additional files that may be useful for rendering.
 For example, suppose we wished to create a custom colour scheme to associate with each of the 33 boroughs in the dataset.
-In elm-vega, custom categorical colours are generated with
+In elm-vegalite, custom categorical colours are generated with

 ```elm
 categoricalDomainMap